 1. Population Growth

 The Orlando region is projected to add 1,500 people per week to reach a population of 5.2 million people.

 On average, industry employment should grow 19 percent, a full 10 percentage points faster than the U.S. average, creating upwards of 500,000 new jobs.

 3. Industry Growth

-The fastest growing industry will likely be home and healthcare services.
-Manufacturing jobs will increase six percent while other major metros expect to see a four percent decrease.
+The fastest-growing industry will likely be home and healthcare services.
+Manufacturing jobs will increase by six percent, while other major metros expect to see a four percent decrease.
 The region will also continue to significantly outpace the nation in construction jobs, legal services, computer systems design, air transportation, spectator sports and engineering services.

 4. Migration and Ethnic Diversity